 One simple but powerful dieting strategy for adults is to eliminate all beverages that contain calories (except an occasional alcoholic beverage).
-Even a glass of skim milk contains about ninety calories.
+Even a glass of skim milk contains about 90 calories.
 Adults can cut out those calories by reducing or eliminating the milk they drink.
 Yes!
 Switch to water with your meals, and get your calcium from calcium supplement pills or by chewing antacids like TUMS or Titralac.
 Both are rich sources of this nutrient.

 One major cause of our overweight population is that we've been oversold on the virtues of fruit juices.
 I especially disagree with pushing fruit juices on overweight school children under the guise that it's good for them.
-For example, drinking one four-ounce glass of fruit juice (about sixty calories) per day can add up to six pounds a year.
-Yet many well-intentioned, health-conscious people drink glass after glass of fruit juice.
+For example, drinking one four-ounce glass of fruit juice (about 60 calories) per day can add up to six pounds a year.
+Yet many well-intentioned, healthconscious people drink glass after glass of fruit juice.
 Better to eat the fruit, ingest fewer calories, get the extra roughage, and painlessly peel off "juicy" fat.

 In summary, cut out the excessive calories in the diet that come from sugared soft drinks and fruit beverages.
-If you're worried about getting enough vitamin C, then take a daily multi-vitamin with mineral supplement.
+If you're worried about getting enough vitamin C, then take a one-a-day vitamin with mineral supplement.

-I'm for any health supplement that someone thinks will help-provided it does no harm and is not excessively expensive.
+I'm for any health supplement however that someone thinks will help-provided it does no harm and is not excessively expensive.
 I warn people, however, to avoid the mega-dose vitamin and mineral fads.
 Avoid nutrition supplements, often sold by acquaintances involved in a pyramid selling program.
-Such schemes, for the most part, result in wealthy acquaintances and expensive urine (the body can only absorb so much of a vitamin before it is eliminated through urination).
+Such schemes, for the most part, result in wealthy acquaintances and expensive urine.

 The most successful new diets concentrate on these two areas: cutting down on fat, and moderating the amount of calories consumed in beverages.
 Together with pleasurable exercise, these can become a way of life.
-J'ARMing, along with modest but steady reduction in calories, easily fills the bill.
+J'ARMING, along with modest but steady reduction in calories, easily fills the bill.

-As a form of regular exercise, J'ARMing can help you lose weight in several ways:
+As a form of regular exercise, J'ARMING can help you lose weight in several ways:

-- Keeping you from eating.
+KEEPING YOU FROM EATING.
 It's pretty hard to hit the mouth when your hands and arms are busy directing music.
 Forks or spoons are unprofessional batons for a conductor of your caliber.
-By the way, I've been asked if it's okay to use a baton to eat.
-My answer is yes: eat all you want from your baton, provided you use just one and you don't sharpen it to a point. - Suppressing your appetite.
-You'll feel less hungry after J'ARMing, probably because the exercise has raised your endorphins, thus decreasing the urge to eat.
+By the way, I've been asked if it's OK to use a baton to eat.
+My answer is yes: eat all you want from your baton, provided you use just one and you don't sharpen it to a point.

+SUPPRESSING YOUR APPETITE.
+You'll feel less hungry after J'ARM-ING, probably because the exercise has raised your endorphins, thus decreasing the urge to eat.
 (Exercise also suppresses the urge to smoke-an urge labeled by the surgeon general as the greatest American health problem.)